stevenmoraleszeta/matematica-integral-web/README.md

 - `npm run eject` - Eject from Create React App (irreversible)

 ## 🔒 Security

+**Note:** Authentication has been disabled for public demonstration purposes.
+In a production environment, the following security measures should be implemented:

 - Firebase Authentication handles user authentication
 - Role-based access control implemented